Albert-Gamarro/ml-fitness-tracking-barbell-exercises/README.md

 In short:
 > **Temporal abstraction turns noisy raw signals into powerful movement descriptors** – helping your model focus on *what matters*. ns.

+## Frequency Features (Fourier Transform)

+To capture the *repetition patterns* in movement (e.g., squats, push-ups), we apply a **Fourier Transform** to the time-series data.

+**Why?**
+Repetitive motions have distinct frequencies (e.g., a rep every 2.5 sec = ~0.4 Hz).
+Noise and jitter appear at higher frequencies.

+**What it does:**
+Transforms movement data from time → frequency domain, giving us:

+- **Dominant repetition frequency**
+- **Power and consistency** of movement rhythm
+- Filters out subtle noise or irregularities

+These features help the model better understand movement quality and tempo — which can vary across exercises and participants.

+## Dealing with Overlapping Windows

+When using sliding windows to compute temporal and frequency-based features, overlapping windows can create highly correlated samples.
+This artificial similarity between rows can lead to **model overfitting** — where the model learns repetitive patterns rather than meaningful variation.

+✅ **Solution**: 50% Downsample is considere a good threshold if there's enough data.
+Downsampling the data by keeping only every second row after feature extraction.

+This reduces the correlation between consecutive samples, leading to:
+- Better model generalization
+- Less overfitting during training
+- More realistic performance on new, unseen data